 Effective communication is essential for translating and disseminating knowledge to individuals, families, healthcare providers, communities, and policy-makers.
 The purpose of the Center is to facilitate the creation of new knowledge as well as dissemination of information to improve informed decision-making on topics that affect our health, security, and the environment.

-The Center serves an interdisciplinary group of faculty, postdoctoral trainees, graduate students, undergraduate students, and practitioners from diverse areas including communication, medicine, agriculture, engineering, public health, nursing, computer science, and the arts.
+The Center will serve as an interdisciplinary group of faculty, postdoctoral trainees, graduate students, undergraduate students, and practitioners from diverse areas including communication, medicine, agriculture, engineering, public health, nursing, computer science, and the arts.
 The Center focuses on several strategic goals to foster growth and development.

 The first strategic goal is to create a network of researchers and practitioners with shared interest in translational communication efforts.
-The Center serves a bridge among different academic disciplines and non-profit organizations.
-To achieve this end, the Center offers monthly seminars to facilitate relationship-building and knowledge sharing across sectors.
+The Center will serve a bridge among different academic disciplines and non-profit organizations.
+To achieve this end, the Center will offer monthly seminars to facilitate relationship-building and knowledge sharing across sectors.

 The second strategic goal is to support exploration of translational communication questions in Bangladesh.
 In partnership of University of Florida, the Center supports researchers in the development of important scientific questions as well as providing support for addressing those questions through new and existing datasets.